 In your first year, you are given a broad grounding in digital media, including website design, digital photography, moving image, graphic design and special effects.

-In your second and final years, you go on to explore digital filmmaking, 3D modelling, 3D animation, compositing, digital portfolio production and video games design.
+In the following years, you go on to explore designing media environments, 3D modelling, 3D animation, compositing, digital portfolio production and video games design.

 You also complete a final-year project based on your own interests.
 This could be an interactive web application, 3D animation or a short film, often produced in association with an industrial partner.